 What tools do you use?

-Have you used any of the tools I have mentioned in my post?
+Do you use the tools I have in my post?